elfeffe/local-login/README.md

 - Adjusts Laravel’s middleware priority so the login middleware runs **before** auth middleware

 This makes `logged=<userId>` work on routes like `/admin/...` and `/dashboard/...`.

+## Non-standard middleware stacks (non-Filament)

+This package registers the middleware into Laravel’s `web` group.
+If your application does **not** use the `web` group (or does not start sessions), you must add the middleware to the middleware stack that handles browser requests.

 ## Behavior details